- ABOUT ACA

 Quit Smoking: Why and How?

-More than 50 million Americans smoke.
+About 40 million Americans smoke.
 People begin smoking for many reasons—stress, social status, and peer pressure—but the main reason they continue is addiction to nicotine.
 Smoking is, in fact, so addictive that some people consider giving up cigarettes harder than quitting an addictive illicit drug.
 People also continue to smoke for psychological reasons.
 For some, smoking seems to give the hands something to do.
 Others say it provides comfort.

 Cigarette smoke, however, contains more than 4,000 chemicals, and, when inhaled, they merge into a tar-like substance that sticks to the tissues inside the mouth, throat, lungs, and stomach.
 The chemicals not only damage the tissues they contact directly, but they also harm the entire body by reducing the amount of well-oxygenated blood that reaches the organs.